truenas/documentation/content/SCALE/SCALEUIReference/Apps/_index.md

 #### Update Apps
 **Update** shows on the **Application Info** widget after clicking **Update All** on the **Installed** applications header.
-Both only show if TrueNAS SCALE detects an available update for an application.
+Both only show if TrueNAS detects an available update for an application.
 The application widget on the **Discover** screen also displays an update badge.

 **Update** opens an upgrade window for the application that includes the **Images (to be updated)** and **Changelog** options.